xtitoris/wideband/README.md

 # Wideband

 This fork is for development of FW for [RusEFI](https://github.com/rusefi) [dual channel wideband](https://github.com/rusefi/rusefi-hardware/tree/main/lambda-x2).
-Based on [initial desing](https://github.com/mck1117/wideband) from [mck1117](https://github.com/mck1117)
+Based on [original desing](https://github.com/mck1117/wideband) from [mck1117](https://github.com/mck1117)

 For stm32f042 FW please refer to original repo.
-While I try to keep it buildable and unaffected by my modification I can not quaranty its functionality and provide any support.
+While I try to keep it buildable and unaffected by my modification I can not guaranty its functionality and provide any support.

 # Initial flashing